Improving Deep Regression with Ordinal Entropy: Related work

 \section{Related work}

 \textbf{Classification for Continuous Targets.} Several works formulate regression problems as classification tasks to improve performance.
 They focus on different design aspects such as label discretization and uncertainty modeling.
 To discretize the labels, \citet{cao2017estimating,fu2018deep} and \citet{liu2019counting} convert the continuous values into discrete intervals with a pre-defined interval width.
 To improve class flexibility,~\citet{bhat2021adabins} followed up with an adaptive bin-width estimator.
-Due to inaccurate or imprecise regression targets, several works have explored modeling the uncertainty of labels with classification. \citet{liu2019counting} proposed to estimate targets that fall within a certain interval with high confidence.~\citet{tompson2014joint} and~\cite{newell2016stacked} propose to model the uncertainty by using a heatmap target in which each pixel represents the probability of that pixel being the target class.
+Due to inaccurate or imprecise regression targets, several works have explored modeling the uncertainty of labels with classification. \citet{liu2019counting} proposed estimating targets that fall within a certain interval with high confidence.~\citet{tompson2014joint} and~\cite{newell2016stacked} propose modeling the uncertainty by using a heatmap target in which each pixel represents the probability of that pixel being the target class.
 This work, instead of focusing on task-specific designs, explores the difference between classification and regression from a learning representation point of view.
 By analyzing mutual information, we reveal a previously underestimated impact of high-entropy feature spaces.

-\shihao{\textbf{Ordinal Classification.} Ordinal classification preserves ordinality in the target outputs.
+\shihao{\textbf{Ordinal Classification.} Ordinal classification aims to predict ordinal target outputs.
 Many works exploit the distances between labels~\citep{castagnos-etal-2022-simple,10.1007/978-3-031-12053-4_12, gong2022ranksim} to preserve ordinality.
 Our ordinal entropy regularizer also preserves the ordinality by exploiting the label distances, while it mainly aims at encouraging a higher-entropy feature space. }